redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-maven.md

 $ git push -u origin master
 ~~~

 Enter your Git repository username and password if you get asked to enter your credentials.
-Go to your `inventory-g2` repository web interface and refresh the page.
+Go to your `inventory` repository web interface and refresh the page.
 You should see the project files in the repository.

 ![Inventory Repository]({% image_path gogs-new-repo-04.png %}){:width="900px"}